Best Baby Spoon

-Each product experienced side-by-side comparisons, and lots of scooping and washing with the help of some hungry little testers to analyze the pros and cons, and the comfortability for baby and parent.
+With the help of some hungry little testers, each product experienced side-by-side comparisons, lots of scooping, plus washing to analyze the pros and cons, and the comfortability for baby and parent.

 Baby spoons can be silicone, plastic, bamboo, or perhaps a combination of these materials.
 Our take is silicone is best for baby.
 Not only is it soft and flexible for your baby's mouth, which may have tender gums, but it is also durable.
 One drawback is this material can collect lint, but we think this matter is trivial considering its benefits.
 A couple of entirely silicone products include Olababy Training Spoon and BEABA First Stage Baby Spoon Set.
 As for plastic, we are not big fans, one, due to the potential of leaching chemicals, and second, it is not the softest for the baby's mouth.
 Also, it may lack durability, showing wear and tear quicker than silicone.
 However, we recognize that plastic tends to be cheaper, which may appeal to those on a budget, and the Munchkin Lift Infant Spoons is a great example.
 Last, bamboo makes an appearance in the baby spoon world, and this biodegradable material is eco-friendly.
 The Avanchy First Stage Bamboo Feeding Spoons fits this profile as it has a bamboo handle with a silicone spoon top.
 If taken care of properly, it might last for years.

 If you plan to spoon-feed your little one, we prefer a long, slim spoon with a comfortable handle, plus a soft tip for baby's gums and teeth.
 The BEABA First Stage Baby Spoon Set meets that criteria.
 If your goal is to let your little one explore self-feeding skills, find a product that fits their little hands, and the NumNum Pre-Spoon GOOtensils and the Olababy Training Spoon may be the perfect size for this goal.